 Introduction: Fast Field-Cycling MRI1 (FFC-MRI) is a novel MRI technique in which the external magnetic field is switched during the imaging experiment.
-By doing this, FFC-MRI gains access to information which is invisible to conventional MRI scanners, including the variation of T_1 with magnetic field which is known as T_1 dispersion.
-In this work we aimed to
+By doing this, FFC-MRI gains access to information which is invisible to conventional MRI scanners, including the variation of T_1 with magnetic field.
+In this work we aimed to assess whether we can identify recent cerebral infarcts at ultra-low field strength, when compared with conventional imaging.

-Methods: After informed consent, a group of patients (n=9) with ischemic stroke were scanned within 24-96h of presentation.
-The FFC-MRI examination took 45 minutes, and included FFC images at five evolution fields (0.2mT to 0.2T).
+Methods: After informed consent, a group of patients (n=24) with ischemic stroke were scanned within 24-96h of presentation.
+The FFC-MRI examination took 45 minutes, and included FFC images at five evolution fields (0.2 mT to 0.2 T).
 Patients also had CT and/or 3T MRI images available.
-In 4 patients the FFC-MRI single slice missed a small cortical or lacunar infarct, thus images were available for five patients.

-Results: In patients with sub-acute ischaemic stroke, T1-weighted FFC-MRI images exhibited hyper-intense regions, with contrast increasing markedly as the evolution magnetic strength field decreased, to a maximum at the lowest field used (0.2 mT).
-The infarct region measured by FFC-MRI correlated well with the abnormality in CT and/or DWI images (Examples in Fig 1,2).
+Results: In patients with sub-acute ischaemic stroke, T_1 -weighted FFC-MRI images exhibited hyperintense regions, with contrast increasing markedly as the evolution magnetic strength field decreased, to a maximum at the lowest field used (0.2 mT).
+The infarct region measured by FFC-MRI correlated well with the abnormality in CT and/or Diffusion Weighted images (DWI) (Examples in Fig. 1,2).